mtth/layer2/doc/api.md

 ### Class: dot11.capture.Replay

-Readable packet stream from a saved file.
+Readable frame stream from a saved file.

 #### Event: 'readable'

-Emitted when the first packet can be read.
+Emitted when the first frame can be read.

 #### Event: 'data'

-+ `packet` {Buffer} A packet.
++ `frame` {Buffer} A frame.

-Emitted each time a packet is available for reading.
+Emitted each time a frame is available for reading.

 #### Event: 'end'